project-meucci/thimm.github.io/docs/Agtech - So What?/Supplying-sustainable-beef-to-mcdonalds-with-nicole-johnson-hoffman-of-osi-group.md

 ---
-title: Supplying sustainable beef to McDonalds with Nicole-Johnson-Hoffman of OSI Group
+title: Supplying Sustainable Beef To Mcdonalds With Nicole Johnson Hoffman Of Osi Group
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-08-26)